-Under the firm's disaster loan policy, First American offer a 50 percent rate reduction in the cost of title insurance coverage for those who have suffered losses in the flood, according to County Manager Darryl Evans.
+Under the firm's disaster loan policy, First American offers a 50 percent rate reduction in the cost of title insurance coverage for those who have suffered losses in the flood, according to County Manager Kevin Sanguinetti.
 The company established this program for disaster victims in 1966.

-"These policies will be provided at 50 percent of the usual charges within 24 months of the date that a community is designated as a disaster area by gubernatorial (presidential) proclamation," Evans explained.
+"These policies will be provided at 50 percent of the usual charges within 24 months of the date that a community is designated as a disaster area by gubernatorial (presidential) proclamation," Sanguinetti explained.

 "In addition, First American will gladly aid persons in obtaining copies of valuable documents lost in the flood," he said.
 "Duplicates of such documents as deeds, title insurance policies and others pertaining to property ownership may be provided after an appropriate examination of records.
 This service under these circumstances is, of course, without charge."

-Anyone wishing to avail themselves of this service should apply to First American's Madera office, First American Title Insurance Company, 2000 North Schnoor, Suite 101 or Telephone (209) 675-9401.
+Anyone wishing to avail themselves of this service should apply to First American's Stockton subsidiary, First American Title Company of Stockton, 2321 West March Lane, Suite D or telephone (209) 951-4030.